dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-In order to avoid the code duplication resulting from such situations, ideally, the user could
+In order to avoid such code duplication, the user could ideally define a single method that deals with
-define a single method that deals with both copy construction and normal copying.
-This is possible
+both copy construction and normal copying.
+This is possible if the following conditions are met:
-in certain situations which will be discussed below:

-1. If the struct contains any `const`/`immutable` fields, it is impossible to use the copy constructor
+1. If the `struct` contains any `const`/`immutable` fields, it is impossible to use the copy constructor
-for `opAssign`, because the copy constructor might initialize them.
-Even if the copy constructor doesn't
+for `opAssign` as the copy constructor might initialize the fields.
+The compiler must analyze the function
-modify the `const`/`immutable` fields the compiler has to analyze the function body to know that, which
+body to very that the copy constructor does not modify `const`/`immutable` fields, which
 is problematic in situations when the body is missing.
 In conclusion, `opAssign` can be generated from the
 copy constructor when the `struct` contains only assignable (mutable) fields.

 2. The copy constructor signature is: `this(ref $q1 S rhs) $q2`, where `q1` and `q2` represent the
-qualifiers that can be applied to the function and the parameter (`const`, `immutable`, `shared`, etc.).
-The
+qualifiers that can be applied to the function and its parameter (`const`, `immutable`, `shared`, etc.).
-problem that arises is: depending on the values of `$q1` and `$q2` what should the signature of `opAssign` be?
+Depending on the values of `$q1` and `$q2`, what should the signature of `opAssign` be?
-A solution might be to generate for every copy constructor its counterpart `opAssign`: `void opAssign(ref $q1 S rhs) $q2`.
+A solution might be to generate the counterpart `opAssign` for each copy constructor, e.g. `void opAssign(ref $q1 S rhs) $q2`.
 However, when is a `const`/`immutable` `opAssign` needed?
-There might be obscure cases when that is useful, but those are
+There might be obscure cases when it is useful, but those are
-niche situations where the user must step it and clarify what the desired outcome is and define its own `opAssign`.
+niche situations where the user must step in to clarify the desired outcome, and define its own `opAssign`.
 For
 the sake of simplicity, `opAssign` will be generated solely for copy constructors that have a missing `$q2`.

-Taking into account the above mentioned restrictions we can generate a single `opAssign` function
+Taking into account the above restrictions, we can generate a single `opAssign` function
 and leverage the existing `opAssign` generation logic for the [[postblit](https://github.com/dlang/dmd/pull/8505)].
-Because `opAssing` is generated only if there are copy constructors that create a mutable object, the copy
+Because `opAssign` is generated only if there are copy constructors that create a mutable object, the copy
-constructor is going to be called (if possible) when the source is passed as a parameter to the `opAssign`
+constructor will be called (if possible) when the source is passed as a parameter to the `opAssign`
 function.

 ### POD (Plain Old Data)

-A struct that defines a copy constructor is not POD.
+A `struct` that defines a copy constructor is not POD.

 ## Breaking Changes and Deprecations